 Significant regulatory decisions are at the forefront of the actions leaders take across every major sector of the economy.
 Leaders and their organizations need to draw on an arsenal of analytic tools to assess regulatory problems and identify and evaluate solutions.

-Tailored towards executives and professionals, this six-day program helps professionals from across regulatory domains build the skills needed to better analyze and make regulatory decisions, as well as to operate effectively within an ever-changing regulatory environment.
+Tailored towards executives and professionals, this six-day program helps professionals from across regulatory domains build the skills and insight needed to better analyze and make regulatory decisions, as well as to operate effectively within an ever-changing regulatory environment.
 Participants will hone the skills needed for understanding and assessing regulations — and for making smarter management and compliance-related decisions.